 Educational and Developmental Intervention Services

 As a department of the U.S. Naval Hospital, EDIS offers help to children with special needs, through federally mandated Individuals with Disabilities Education Act (IDEA) programs and non-IDEA services.
 The mission of EDIS is to maximize the potential of children who are identified or at risk for delays and provide strategies to assist in their development and independence.
 EDIS promotes family-based care, closely involving families in the development of service plans.
-The staff of EDIS comes from a variety of fields to include: physical therapy, occupational therapy, speech-language pathology, psychology, social work, and early childhood special education.
+The staff of EDIS comes from a variety of fields to include: physical therapy, occupational therapy, speech-language pathology, psychology, and early childhood special education.
 There are two programs within EDIS: Early Intervention, for children from birth to age 3, and Related Services as part of the DoDEA schools, for students from ages 3 to 22.
 Services are provided in the least-restrictive environment; natural environment (i.e. home, CDC, etc) for Early Intervention and in the school for Related Services.

 Clinical Child Psychologist

 Speech and Language Pathologist

 Licensed Clinical Social Worker

 Certified Occupational Therapy Assistant

 What should I do if I have concerns about my child’s development?

 A referral for Early Intervention (0-3 yr. old) may be made by a parent, physician, or other community member with parent permission.
 If your child is 3-22 years old, a referral for Related Services can be made through your child’s school.

 What happens after a referral is made for Early Intervention Services (ages 0-3)?